It looks like the internet browser you are using is out of date. Please update your browser for the best experience.

 • the date of the gift or inheritance, which determines the relevant threshold and rate of tax

-• the valuation date, which determines the relevant pay & file period.
+• the valuation date, which determines the relevant pay and file period.

 This section explains the thresholds, tax rates and aggregation rules that apply to a gift or inheritance.

-A beneficiary must make a Self-Assessment Capital Acquisitions Tax (CAT) IT38 Return, if the taxable value of the gift or inheritance exceeds 80% of the relevant group threshold.
-You must include all other taxable gifts or inheritances taken from any source within the same group threshold, on or after 5 December 1991.
+You must file a Capital Acquisitions Tax (CAT) IT38 Return if the total taxable value of the benefits taken exceeds 80% of the relevant group threshold.
+You must include all other taxable gifts or inheritances taken from any source within the same group threshold on, or after, 5 December 1991.

-However, if you are claiming agricultural relief or business relief on a gift or inheritance, then you must file a CAT return.
-This applies even if the total taxable value of previous benefits when added to the taxable value of the current benefit qualifying for the relief, does not exceed 80% of the relevant threshold.
+However, if you are claiming agricultural relief or business relief on a gift or inheritance, then you must file a CAT Return.
+This applies even if the total taxable value of your accumulated benefits does not exceed 80% of the relevant group threshold.

 Next: Important dates for CAT